-Research and Markets said a new study indicates the commercial vehicle telematics market is expected to increase to $18.4 billion in the next five years from the current figure of $7.3 billion tied to the growth of mobile device usage.
+Research and Markets said a new study indicates the commercial vehicle telematics market is expected to increase to $18.4 billion in the next five years from the current figure of $7.3 billion, because of the growth of mobile device usage.

 This leap equates to a compound annual growth rate of 20.3 percent.
 The report covers the commercial vehicle telematics market analysis by solutions and services offered, provider type, vertical market and region.

 While focusing primarily on medium- and heavy-duty trucks, the research indicates student transporters should become familiar with vehicle telematics solutions if they aren’t already.